Bahrain administrative reforms of the 1920s: Captain Bray

 The administrative reforms took place between 1919 and 1927.
 In November 1918, Captain N. N. E. Bray was appointed as Political Agent in Bahrain and instructed to "seek the amelioration of the internal government by indirect and pacific means and by gaining the confidence and trust of the shaikh".
 He was the first of three British officials to the post who were educated about "Arabic language, culture, and society."
 This change in British policy was previously resisted by the Foreign Office and Government of India which preferred a "cautions policy".
-On 27 January 1919, the British Secretary of State telegramed the Government of India that the BOIC was to be commenced on 3 February.
+On 27 January 1919, the British Secretary of State telegrammed the Government of India that the BOIC was to be commenced on 3 February.
 Bray was notified and he proceeded to inform Shaikh Isa on 1 February.
 Shaikh Isa simply acknowledged he had been notified about the BOIC without giving a positive or negative opinion, despite being given 2 days to consider.
 During these 2 days, Bray secured the approval of al-Mihza, the sole Sunni jurist.
 On 3 February, Bray announced to the public that BOIC was effective.

 Bray's first step to implement the BOIC was to appoint half members of the al-Majlis al-Urfi.
 On 2 April, Shaikh Isa sacked one of the aforementioned members without consulting with Bray.
 The latter protested against this move, as it was a breach of the BOIC.
 No compromise was reached as Shaikh Isa considered it his right as ruler to appoint members of al-Majlis al-Urfi.
 As a result, meetings of the al-Majlis al-Urfi were upheld indefinitely.
 Bray wrote that there were growing anti-British feelings in Bahrain for various reasons.
 He suggested forming a pro-British party to counter them.

 In May, Bray was to leave to London.
 He invited Shaikh Abdulla, the second son of Shaikh Isa from another wife to accompany him as a reward for his help during World War I and in order to learn about modern administration.
 Shaikh Abdulla however used the opportunity to mail Arthur Hirtzel, the Deputy Under Secretary of State for India when he arrived in London in September.
 He demanded among other things that his father's jurisdiction powers be restored to those prior to 1904.
 He signed the memorandum: "Abdulla bin Isa — The Successor".
 He never delivered Shaikh Hamad's letter to King George V. After his return, Shaikh Abdulla opened al-Hidaya al-Khalifiyah, the first modern school in Bahrain and appointed an Egyptian, Haffez Wahbah as head.